Polarization modes of gravitational waves in scalar-tensor-Rastall theory: Polarization modes of GWs in Brans-Dicke-Rastall theory

-Although the polarization modes show no difference between Brans-Dicke-Rastall theory and Brans-Dicke theory under a Minkowski background, richer properties may emerge under other backgrounds, such as a cosmological background, which deserves further exploration.
+Although the polarization modes show no difference between BDR theory and BD theory under a Minkowski background, richer properties may emerge under other backgrounds, such as a cosmological background, which deserves further exploration.